← The Culinary Codex

 • ANCHORED: The Columbian-Exchange ingredient list (chili, tomato, kamote, corn, peanut, cacao, achuete, etc.) as post-1565 for this archipelago.

 • ANCHORED-PARTIAL: The Maynila halal turn under Bruneian influence — partial at the elite level, with Tondo retaining older practices.
+The Bruneian Muslim foothold on Manila Bay is attested in Barrows; the dating and culinary specifics are softer.

 • QUARANTINED: “Filipino cuisine” as a descriptor for any pre-1565 food in this archipelago — anachronistic per Side Quest 01.